tud-acs/lab1-ci/README.md

 IDE out there at the moment.
 You can get it for free as a student, if you sign up with your TU Delft e-mail account.

-## What should I do with the baseline project?
+## What should I do with the project?

-You should read the baseline source code and figure out how the program works.
+You should read the template source code and figure out how the program works.
-The first thing you must benchmark for your report is the baseline vector multiplication (also see the [the LaTeX report template](report/template.tex)).
+The first thing you must benchmark for your report is the template vector multiplication (also see the [the LaTeX report template](report/template.tex)).

 Then, you must: